Skip to Content

 Once the mixture has started to cool off, you can store it in a mason jar.
 I love using these Ball canning jars that I found on Amazon.

-Ball Mason Jars are my favorite for storing sauces and condiments and I also use them organize my pantry.
-They have really helped to keep things more streamlined where I can find what I am looking for.
+Ball Mason Jars are my favorite for storing sauces and condiments, and I also use them to organize my pantry.
+They have really helped to keep things more streamlined, where I can find what I am looking for.

 If you are looking for more delicious sauces like this homemade teriyaki sauce, check these other fun sauces and condiments we have made recently.